-Just remember that for every ‘original anything’ which is made on earth, which has real collector value, someone somewhere is out creating faked copies of it to sell for a quick profit, and this is also true of Old Pawn as well.
+Just remember that for every ‘original anything’ which is made on earth, which has real collector value, someone somewhere is out creating millions of well-faked copies of it to sell for a quick profit, and this is also true of Old Pawn as well.

-Should a collector take my ‘quick verbal appraisal’ as a good starting point for insurance purposes?
+Should a collector take my written appraisal as a good starting point for insurance purposes?
 Sure.
 That would be fine.
 But keep in mind the following guidelines in assessing the value of your piece:

 Condition, condition, condition – ‘Pristine’ is the most coveted level of condition and it slides downward from there.
 Chipped and cracked gems destroy a piece’s value, as do serious tears in the sawtooth or other bezel work which holds gems in place.

 Sterling silver is preferable to ‘coin silver’ or other non-silver alloy.
 I won’t even appraise Old Pawn jewelry made with ‘Nickel Silver’ as there IS NO SILVER in ‘nickel silver.’
 Just don’t buy it.
 Period.
 Unless you intend to regard the piece as costume jewelry, which is what nickel silver is – costume jewelry.